 It’s official!
-Apple Inc. (NASDAQ:AAPL) is buying Beats Electronics and Beats Music for $3 billion, and you may be aware off it by now.
-The acquisition of beats by Apple has sparked off debates, analysis among tech enthusiasts, industry observers and know–it-all of the two companies.
+Apple Inc. (NASDAQ:AAPL) is buying Beats Electronics and Beats Music for $3 billion, and you may be aware of it by now.
+The acquisition of Beats by Apple has sparked off debates, analysis among tech enthusiasts, industry observers and know–it-all of the two companies.
 Apple will pay $2.6 billion in cash and $400 million in stocks and equity.
 Dr. Dre and Jimmy Iowine, co-founders of Beats, will eventually join Apple, although it’s unclear what their responsibilities will be.

 Acquisition Of Beats By Apple: A Costlier Affair ?

-iPod took the music industry and world by storm, when it was launched in 2001.
+iPod took the music industry and the world by storm when it was launched in 2001.
 But, ever since the advent of feature phones and smartphones, the sales of iPod have dwindled.
 It makes more sense for users to carry mobile handsets that perform various other functions apart from playing music.
 Only 2.7 million iPod sales were recorded in fiscal Q2 2014, a steep decline from a year ago quarter.
 The last three quarters of iPhone sales brought in more hardware revenue than iPod did in its entire tenure.
 With all these figures, it is appropriate to say that Apple is losing its foothold in the music industry.

 The team of Beats is another important gain for Apple.
-Apart from the audio accessories that includes Beats’ high quality and pricey headphones, and music-streaming services, Apple also gets highly valuable music industry connections that come with Dr. Dre.
-Therefore, it is of no surprise that Beats acquisition will be costliest ever for the small and secret buyer.
-Beats sets itself apart with its ability to curate playlists according to the users mood.
+Apart from the audio accessories that include Beats’ high quality and pricey headphones, and music-streaming services, Apple also gets highly valuable music industry connections that come with Dr. Dre.
+Therefore, it is no surprise that Beats acquisition will be costliest ever for the small and secret buyer.
+Beats sets itself apart with its ability to curate playlists according to the users’ mood.
 With Beats, the Cupertino – company has set out to revamp its lost image in the music industry.

 Dr. Dre – First Billionaire Hip-hop Artist